c19witness/uk-covid19-inquiry/2023-10-04_module-2/14_Ms_Anna-Louise_Marsh-Rees.rst

 **Lead Inquiry**: And did it make it extremely hard to adhere to, if there was an unnecessary degree of complexity or confusion?

 **Ms Anna-Louise Marsh-Rees**: Absolutely.
-I mean, I was travelling between England and Wales so I was personally affected and I couldn't -- you know, it was difficult, was I wearing a mask here, wasn't I wearing a mask there?
+I mean, I was travelling between England and Wales so I was personally affected and I couldn't -- you know, it was difficult, was I :outline:`wearing a mask` here, wasn't I :outline:`wearing a mask` there?
 You know, going across the Severn Bridge was like going across the Mexican border, you didn't know whether you were going to get stopped.
 You know, and was I flouting the rules?
 When my father was ill, possibly I was.
 But ...

 **Mr Keith**: Well, that's all right.